Graph Edge Coloring Problem

 Incident edges must differ

-It is known that the edge chromatic number of a simple graph is either $\Delta$ or $\Delta+1$, where $\Delta$ is the maximum degree.
-The following program attempts an edge coloring with $m=\Delta$ colors:
+It is known that the edge chromatic number of a simple graph is either $\Delta$ or $\Delta+1$, where $\Delta$ is the maximum degree of the graph.
+The following PyQBPP program attempts to find an edge coloring of a graph with $n$ nodes and $s$ edges using $m=\Delta$ colors:

 import pyqbpp as qbpp